Table of Contents Show

-The Sea Tramp Tattoo Company is one of the Portland tattoo shops that remain as Oregon’s longest-running parlor for over three decades.
-One of the Portland tattoo artists, Patrick Murphy, currently works at this shop.
+The Sea Tramp Tattoo Company is one of the Portland tattoo shops that remained Oregon’s longest-running parlor for over three decades.
+Patrick Murphy currently works at this shop.

 Bert Grimm was the original owner who was also known as an American tattooing legend, and his hand-painted flash sheets are still on the wall of Sea Tramp Tattoo.

 The shop is located on Central Eastside and it was founded in 1878.
 Bert Grim had tattoed the infamous Bonnie and Clyde and the historical flash sheets line the shop’s wall.
 The rates vary with time but the minimum rate is $ 80.